some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

 * Add an offset field to every message.
 The ID of an array element will be calculated by adding the offset to its position in the array.
-Keep in mind that the offset needs to be carefully been chosen.
+Keep in mind that the offset needs to be carefully chosen.
 If for example every message can contain up to ten data structures (0-9), the offset could be chosen as 0, 10, 20, 30, and so on.

 .. feat_req:: ⓘ
     :id: feat_req_someip_471